 Once you are 30 days or more delinquent on a payment, your landlord can report you to a credit bureau.
-In some cases, they may try to evict you or get your fees by hiring a collection agency.
-Thankfully, these eviction and collection actions aren’t likely to occur if you are late on one payment.
+They may try to evict you or get your fees by hiring a collection agency in some cases.
+Thankfully, these eviction and collection actions aren't likely to occur if you are late on one payment.
 That said, being late by a month or more on a rent payment will go on your credit report and stay there for up to seven years.
 So do what you can to avoid this situation.

 Q: Does breaking my lease affect my co-signer?